Overcoming Catastrophic Forgetting via Direction-Constrained Optimization: Abstract

 \section{Abstract}

-This paper studies a new design of the optimization algorithm for training deep learning models with a fixed architecture of the classification network in a continual learning framework, where the training data is non-stationary and the non-stationarity is imposed by a sequence of distinct tasks.
-This setting implies the existence of a manifold of network parameters that correspond to good performance of the network on all tasks.
-Our algorithm is derived from the geometrical properties of this manifold.
+This paper studies a new design of the optimization algorithm for training deep learning models with a \textit{fixed} architecture of the classification network in a continual learning framework.
+The training data is non-stationary and the non-stationarity is imposed by a sequence of distinct tasks.
 We first analyze a deep model trained on only one learning task in isolation and identify a region in network parameter space, where the model performance is close to the recovered optimum.
 We provide empirical evidence that this region resembles a cone that expands along the convergence direction.
 We study the principal directions of the trajectory of the optimizer after convergence and show that traveling along a few top principal directions can quickly bring the parameters outside the cone but this is not the case for the remaining directions.
 We argue that catastrophic forgetting in a continual learning setting can be alleviated when the parameters are constrained to stay within the intersection of the plausible cones of individual tasks that were so far encountered during training.
-Enforcing this is equivalent to preventing the parameters from moving along the top principal directions of convergence corresponding to the past tasks.
-For each task we introduce a new linear autoencoder to approximate its corresponding top forbidden principal directions.
+Based on this observation we present our direction-constrained optimization (DCO) method, where for each task we introduce a linear autoencoder to approximate its corresponding top forbidden principal directions.
 They are then incorporated into the loss function in the form of a regularization term for the purpose of learning the coming tasks without forgetting.
-We empirically demonstrate that our algorithm performs favorably compared to other state-of-art regularization-based continual learning methods, including EWC~\cite{EWC} and SI~\cite{Synapses}.
+Furthermore, in order to control the memory growth as the number of tasks increases, we propose a memory-efficient version of our algorithm called compressed DCO (DCO-COMP) that allocates a memory of fixed size for storing all autoencoders.
+We empirically demonstrate that our algorithm performs favorably compared to other state-of-art regularization-based continual learning methods.
+The codes are publicly available at \url{https://github.com/yunfei-teng/DCO}. \keywords{Continual / Lifelong Learning \and Deep Learning \and Optimization.}